Thpreis/Thpreis.github.io/README.md

-This is the repository hosting my [personal website](thpreis.github.io).
+This is the repository hosting my personal website [thimopreis.com](thimopreis.com).
 The template is forked from [academicpages](https://academicpages.github.io/).